 The obligation to surrender emission allowances will be implemented gradually:

 An example: in 2024, a ship traveling from a port outside of the EEA to an EEA port (for instance, Shanghai to Rotterdam) will first monitor all greenhouse gas emissions of that voyage.
-From the total CO2 emissions, 50% is deducted.
+Then 50% of the total CO2 emissions is deducted.
 And over 40% of that number emission allowances must be surrendered in 2025.

 Further implementation of ETS Maritime

-The obligation to take part in the EU ETS will be further expanded in future: Large offshore vessels have monitoring, reporting and verification obligations from 2025.
+The obligation to take part in the EU ETS will be further expanded in the future: large offshore vessels have monitoring, reporting and verification obligations from 2025.
 They will be obligated to surrender allowances from 2027.

 Smaller vessels (general cargo vessels and offshore) between 400 – 5,000 tonnes will also have MRV obligations from 2025.
 It will be decided in 2026 or 2027 whether they will also have to surrender allowances from 2027.